0day-ci/linux/Documentation/fpga/dfl.rst

 to the accelerator and exposes features such as reset and debug.
 Each FPGA device may have more than one port, but always one AFU per port.

+On IOFS, it introducing a new hardware unit, Port Gasket, which contains all the PR specific modules and regions (more descriptions on IOFS in later section).

 AFU
 ===